-UVM is launching a five-year hybrid course initiative this Spring 2013, coordinated by the Center for Teaching and Learning and supported by the Technology Innovation Fund.
+UVM launched a five-year hybrid course initiative in the Spring of 2013, coordinated by the Center for Teaching and Learning and supported by the Technology Innovation Fund.
 The goals of this program are to

-1) develop institutional capacity to deliver hybrid courses at UVM and
+- develop institutional capacity to deliver hybrid courses at UVM, and

 What is a “hybrid course”?

 UVM defines a hybrid course as one in which 25-75% of the class time is conducted online, with the remainder taking place face-to-face in class or in the field.
 Hybrid models vary depending on instructor goals, but they typically allow for more flexible scheduling for students, faculty, and classroom resources.
 Research demonstrates that hybrid course design can increase flexibility for students and can make class time more engaging for both faculty and students.

 Some techniques employed in a hybrid classroom can also be adapted to the “flipped classroom” teaching method.
 A flipped classroom strategy can be employed in a fully face-to-face class, which students' “homework” focuses on learning facts and principles, while in-class time is devoted to working problems and exploring the application of this knowledge.

 - Develop institutional capacity to deliver hybrid/flipped courses:

 - Develop 60 hybrid/flipped courses over 5 years (with an emphasis on hybrid)